Shell CEO says U.S. should export oil to stabilize markets

 The United States has banned most crude exports since the Arab oil embargo of the 1970s.
 But pressure on the Obama administration and on Congress to overturn the restriction has risen amid the domestic shale energy boom of the last several years.
 The United States is soon expected surpass Saudi Arabia and Russia to become the world’s top oil producer.

-The Commerce Department in March allowed two companies, Enterprise Product Partners (EPD.N) and Pioneer Natural Resources (PXD.N), to export an ultra light form of oil called condensate.
+The Commerce Department in March allowed two companies, Enterprise Product Partners and Pioneer Natural Resources, to export an ultra light form of oil called condensate.
 The ruling became public in June.

 But since then at least three applications for more condensate exports have been put on hold.